Cambodia Country Commercial Guide

 Cambodia enacted a law on public procurement in January 2012, which codified the pre-existing patchwork of sub-decrees and other regulations governing the public sector.
 Despite these clear regulations, the conduct of procurement is often nontransparent.
 The Cambodian government often provides short time frames to respond to public announcements of tenders, which frequently are not widely publicized.
 Cambodia is not a signatory to the WTO Agreement on Government Procurement.

-There are several potential government tender opportunities in the areas of infrastructure, ICT, and healthcare.
-The government has been improving road infrastructure for both main roads connecting to the country’s borders and small roads in rural areas.
+There are potential government tender opportunities in the areas of energy and ICT.
+The government has focused on improving and expanding energy and ICT infrastructure, including in rural areas.

 U.S. companies bidding on foreign government tenders may also qualify for U.S. government advocacy.
 Within the U.S. Commerce Department’s International Trade Administration, the Advocacy Center coordinates U.S. government interagency advocacy efforts on behalf of U.S. exporters in competition with foreign firms in foreign government projects or procurement opportunities.
 The Advocacy Center works closely with our network of the U.S. Commercial Service worldwide and inter-agency partners to ensure that exporters of U.S. products and services have the best possible chance of winning government contracts.
 Advocacy assistance can take many forms but often involves the U.S. Embassy or other U.S. government agency officials expressing support for the U.S. exporters directly to the foreign government.
 Consult the Advocacy Center’s program web page on trade.gov for additional information.